sbnguah/MedStatsBook/_book/Data-Structure-in-R.md

 \end{bmatrix}
 $$

-There a number of ways matrices can be created in R. Below is just one of them.
+There are several ways matrices can be created in R. Below is just one of them.
 First, we can create vectors and combine them by row using `rbind()`.
 We begin by creating three vectors and naming them with the desired row names of the matrix